Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Proof of Theorem

-is called \emph{oscillation defect} and it is non--negative a.a. in $(0,T) \times \Omega$ by virtue of Jensen's inequality.
-The second one is \emph{concentration defect} and it is non--negative because of positive semi--definiteness of the tensor $\mathfrak{C}$.
+is called \emph{oscillation defect} and it is non-negative a.a. in $(0,T) \times \Omega$ by virtue of Jensen's inequality.
+The second one is \emph{concentration defect} and it is non-negative because of positive semi-definiteness of the tensor $\mathfrak{C}$.
 Accordingly, we call the term

 \emph{energy defect}.
 Let us recall our agreement that the mean values

 are interpreted as c\` agl\` ad vector valued functions of time.